Close-up macro photograph of a tropical leaf

-05 — Synthesis
+Synthesis

 Professional Reflection

-I knew how to connect with learners, how to break down complex tasks, and how to meet people where they were.
-What I did not yet have was a theoretical framework for understanding why those instincts worked, or a vocabulary for translating them into intentional design.
-This program gave me that, and the growth has been more significant than I anticipated.
+When I began this program, I was a practitioner with fifteen years of experience and instincts about what good teaching looked like.
+I knew how to connect with learners, read a room, and meet people where they were.
+What I did not yet have was a theoretical framework for understanding why those instincts worked, or a vocabulary for translating them into intentional instructional design.
+This program gave me both, and the growth has been more significant than I anticipated.

 Evolving Practice